aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/cluster_bootstrap.md

 In this lab exercise, we will deploy an applications specified in Kustomize using Argo CD.
 We will use the `ui` application from [EKS Workshop](https://github.com/aws-samples/eks-workshop-v2/tree/main/environment/workspace/manifests/ui) repository.

-An AWS CodeCommit repository has already been created for you.
+The Git repository in AWS CodeCommit has already been created for you.

 :::info
-If you want to use your own GitHub private repository you could re define GITOPS_REPO_URL=https://github.com/username/reponame echo $GITOPS_REPO_URL > ~/environment/gitops_repo_url and use [those instructions](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/) to create an Argo CD secret to give access to Git repository from Argo CD
+If you want to use your own GitHub private repository you could re define GITOPS_REPO_URL=https://github.com/username/reponame echo $GITOPS_REPO_URL > ~/environment/gitops_repo_url and use [those instructions](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/) to create an Argo CD secret to give access to the Git repository from Argo CD
 :::

 ```bash